alessandrobaldo/PredictionModelsInForexMarkets/README.md

 Temporal Convolutional Network (TCN)
 ------------------------------------

 The final TCN structure was conceived by correctly testing different combinations of layers and depth of the convolutional layers.
-The overall network is reported at Figure [fig:TCN] and resulted in a 7-levels network, where each one is represented by a Residual (Temporal) Block.
+It resulted in a 7-levels network, where each one is represented by a Residual (Temporal) Block.
 The high number of filters of each convolutional layer combined with the high dilation factor gave the network optimal memory-preserving properties.

 ![TCNFinal](https://user-images.githubusercontent.com/48285797/104187068-a0948100-5417-11eb-9952-92b2dce6a4c8.png)